margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There are failure stories on my left.
 There are success stories on my right.
-I take up the failure stories, admit to the wrongs, and throw them in the trash.
-The failures are just that - "white trash".
+I take up the failure stories, and admit to the wrongs.
-I take up the success stories, and I throw them up in the air, and say, "PRAISE THE LORD FOR CREATING ME" with a WINNING SMILE on my FACE.
+I take up the success stories, and thank God for creating me and helping me to overcome.
+"Praise the Lord for creating me", I say, with a winning smile on my face.
 The success stories are just that - "Christ the King living and moving and breathing right on through me".
-DAMN, LORD, YOU DID A GOOD JOB.
-YOU HELPED ME FORGIVE.
-YOU HELPED ME BOUNCE BACK UP.
-AND YOU HELPED ME REFORM.
-YOU HELPED ME SURVIVE.
+Damn, Lord.
+You did a good job.
+You helped me to forgive.
+You helped me to bounce back up.
+And you helped me to reform.
+You helped me to survive.

 ## Hey Friend, Let's Share a Good Laugh ##
 Hey old friend, it's you again.